BartlettJE/RM1_Resources/docs/03-AIS-01-stage1.md

 - Meet each of the assessment criteria - use these as a checklist for your work.

-- Knit your document frequently when working on the code to avoid any errors.

 - Allow time to proof-read your work before submission.

-- Answer all questions and all parts of each question.
+- Complete all relevant sections and sub-sections of the stage one template to structure your submission.

-- Provide a **concise** evidence-based rationale for your hypothesis.
+- Provide an evidence-based rationale for your research question and hypothesis.

 - Use the available materials to ensure the accuracy of your decisions.